 Ok, I maybe got a little bit overboard with this one.

 (keep in mind I love those over-exaggerated and maybe a liiittle bit dark jokes, so yeah… that was supposed to be funny… but that’s just me.)

 Let me show you what I mean…

-So what those extra two letters in SMARTER goal are about?
-Well, let’s get to it:
+So what those extra two letters in the SMARTER goal are all about?
+Well, let’s get right to it!